Louisville Car Accident Lawyers

 The state of Kentucky has banned cell phones, both hand held and hands-free, for all bus drivers.
 Further, there is a ban on cell phone use for all novice drivers, which are drivers under the age of 18.
 There is also a ban on texting while driving for drivers of all ages.
 These new laws are an attempt to help control the growing use of cellphones while driving, the number one reason drivers are driving distracted.

-- 418 passengers and drivers were killed in 2016, in accidents involving one motor vehicle.
+- 418 passengers and drivers were killed in 2016 while traveling in one vehicle.

 - Two motor vehicle or more crashes resulted in the deaths of 350 people.